On

 • HE Dr Chanborey CHEUNBORAN, Ambassador of Cambodia to Australia

-• Associate Professor Jay BATONGBACAL, University of the Philippines
+• Professor Jay BATONGBACAL, University of the Philippines

 • Vice Admiral TNI Dr Amarulla OCTAVIAN, Indonesian Defence University